ultimate271/notes/dostoevsky/brothers04.02.md

 “You are not ill‐natured, but distorted,” said Alyosha with a smile.

+#### Fyodor's intention to lock up Dmitri, and his intention to play the victim for the sake of Grushenka
 “Listen.
 I meant this morning to get that ruffian Mitya locked up and I don’t know now what I shall decide about it.
 Of course in these fashionable days fathers and mothers are looked upon as a prejudice, but